 USWDS: What advice would you have for other agencies?

 Ruffridge: The Standards are a great place to start if your agency wants to provide a consistent, modern, and user-friendly website.
 If you don’t have much in-house UI/UX and front-end development expertise, or don’t want to spend time creating your own style standards and toolkit from scratch, they are a great resource built by many talented people from government and the open source community who are consistently working to improve them.
 It provides a look and feel that will become increasingly familiar to the public as they become used on more and more government websites.
 Slight tweaks to the color palette may be all you need to tailor them to your agency.

-We’re looking to learn more from agencies that have used the Standards; if you’re interested in talking to us about your experience or have any feedback, feel free to send us an email at firstname.lastname@example.org.
+We’re looking to learn more from agencies that have used the Standards(noted on GitHub); if you’re interested in talking to us about your experience or have any feedback, feel free to send us an email at email@example.com.
 You can also chat with the team in the new public Slack channel for the Standards!

-Also, on January 25th, we hosted a webinar to share more information about the features and future of the Standards, including the 1.0 release.
+Also, on January 25th, we hosted a webinar (available on youtube.com) to share more information about the features and future of the Standards, including the 1.0 release.
 Check it out to learn more or follow along at designsystem.digital.gov.